Ageless yoga helps to age better. Five practical suggestions - breaking latest news - Breaking Latest News

 Here are five tips that traumatologist Cesare Faldini recommends you keep in mind before embarking on a new yoga practice, and two easy and safe exercises to try at home.

-1. Contact an expert.
-Find out if the instructor works regularly with older adults and if they are able to adjust to specific health issues.
+1. Contact an expert. «Inquire if the instructor works regularly with the elderly and if he is able to adapt to specific health problems.
 Share with him the ailments you have.
 Personalized exercise is the key: a good instructor always knows how to make the most of an exercise to enhance the patient’s physique (and morale).

 3. Know your limits.
-Whichever course you choose, stay within your body’s limits; a qualified instructor can help locate them.
+“Whatever course you choose, stay within the limits of your body; a qualified instructor can help locate them.”